ardata-tech/qubic-wallet/README.md

 ## Using the snap

-The production snap is available as Snap ID `npm:@qubic-lib/qubic-mm-snap`.

 The locally started snap is available as Snap ID `local:http://localhost:8081`.

-See the [RPC API](./RPC.md) for more information on how to interact with the snap.
+See the [RPC API](./docs/RPC.md) for more information on how to interact with the snap.

 ## Publish